ajitgoel/Notes/InterviewQuestions/Git/Git-Notes.md

  git merge feature master
 ```

-This creates a new “merge commit” in the `feature` branch that ties together the histories of both branches, giving you a branch structure that looks like this:
+==This creates a new “merge commit” in the `feature` branch that ties together the histories of both branches, giving you a branch structure that looks like this:==

 <img src="C:\Users\ajitg\Notes\InterviewQuestions\Git\Untitled.assets\02.svg" alt="Merging master into the feature branch" style="zoom:50%;" />